jordanadrianoo/Git-Bash/README.md

 While using Git Bash with multiple contributors, it is important to set a local Username and Email.
 This task can be accomplished using the command line in Git Bash.

+to configure your username type:
 ```
 hello world
 ```
+to configure your Email type: